gideonshaked/nextinspace/README.md

 > “Never miss a launch.”

 Nextinspace is a command-line tool for seeing the latest in space!
 Nextinspace will print upcoming space-related events to your terminal.
-You can filter by type, toggle the verbosity level, and view the next *n* events, all from the CLI.
+You can filter by type, toggle the verbosity level, and view the next *n* upcoming events, all from the CLI.

 <p align="center">
   <img src="https://raw.githubusercontent.com/The-Kid-Gid/nextinspace/master/img/demo.svg" />
 </p>

 ---